Skip to main content

 The Department of Organismic and Evolutionary Biology does not admit students whose sole purpose is to study for the Master of Arts (AM) degree.

 2. A written report based on original research conducted under the guidance of a faculty member in the department (the student’s dissertation proposal will often satisfy this requirement).
-The student's advisor and the DGS must send the senior academic programs administrator their written approval of the report.
+The student’s advisor and the DGS must send their written approval of the report to the senior academic programs administrator or the assistant director of graduate programs.

-Contact Info
+Contact

-Organismic and Evolutionary Biology Website
+Organismic and Evolutionary Biology website

 Let us know your thoughts